dymodi/dymodi.github.io/Research/Time-Series/Digital-Filter.md

 Digital filter can be used to process time series data.
 Some contents comes from the [introduction]([http://123.physics.ucdavis.edu/week_5_files/filters/digital_filter.pdf](http://123.physics.ucdavis.edu/week_5_files/filters/digital_filter.pdf)).

-In signal processing, the function of a *filter* is to remove unwanted parts of the signal, such as random noise, or to extract useful parts of the signal, such as the components lying within a certain frequency range
+In signal processing, the function of a *filter* is to remove unwanted parts of the signal, such as random noise, or to extract useful parts of the signal, such as the components lying within a certain frequency range.
+[Here](http://www.dspguide.com/CH14.PDF) aslo said that Digital filters are used for two general purposes: (1) separation of signals that have been combined, and (2) restoration of signals that have been distorted in some way.

 **Input**